 Conversion rate from email subscribers to sales

-Get the lowdown on ROI formulas you should be using for your online channels – we cover them in detail here.
+Get the lowdown on Google Ads KPIs, measuring ROI and benchmarking you should be using for your campaigns – we cover them in detail here.

 If there’s one thing we’ve learned through hundreds of digital marketing growth campaigns, it’s that you should never put all your eggs in one basket.
 Use multiple channels to maximise the opportunities to acquire customers.